 The total cost of this trip is $4,215.
 For those traveling by themselves, single accommodations can be provided, subject to availability, at an additional cost of $420.
 Please contact us to request a single room.

-We recommend that you have a medium fitness level to fully participate in this trip.
 Be prepared to walk up to five miles per day through thick, muddy jungle terrain.
 Keep in mind this will be much more taxing than five miles of flat pavement.
 Throughout our time on the river, explorers will be getting in and out of our boat, and you will also have the opportunity to climb multiple canopy towers, which involve several flights of stairs.
 While Rainforest Expeditions excels at catering to travelers, and the lodges are quite nice and the food is delicious, please keep in mind we are venturing deep into the Amazon jungle to facilities only accessible by boat.
 We’ll be walking several miles per day through warm and humid jungle habitats on trails that in some places are covered in ankle-deep mud.
 Visiting this part of the world requires moderate physical effort, but the reward when you see your first wild macaws or catch a glimpse of an elusive tapir is well worth it.
 That being said, our days should not feel exhausting; you’ll be hiking just hard enough to get a very good night’s sleep every night.

 Please keep in mind that we are venturing deep into the Amazon jungle to facilities only accessible by boat.
 If you have any medications, don’t forget to bring enough with you, sealed in plastic Ziploc bags.
 The rooms at all three lodges are open to the rainforest on one side so you can fall asleep watching the fireflies and wake up to the throaty calls of howler monkeys.
 The beds all come equipped with heavy mosquito nets.
 Don’t forget to put the nets down before you head to dinner each night.
 In terms of disease risk, malaria and zika are rare, but they are present; travelers should consult their own doctors about potential preventative measures.
 Leishmaniasis is present as well (and is treatable).
 All of this is why DEET and long sleeves are required, especially at night.
 Finally, a yellow fever vaccine is not required, but travelers may wish to consult their own doctors.
 Other CDC recommendations for travel in Peru may be found by clicking here.